wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *9:37 a.m. – Looking east at the summit from the Trail Crest* </center>

-It was around this point that mountain [altitude sickness](https://en.wikipedia.org/wiki/Altitude_sickness) began to seriously impact our performance.
+It was around this point that acute mountain sickness began to seriously impact our performance.
 Even with the two previous days of acclimatization, Nori's heartrate remained a steady 180 BPM while running out of breath consistently, Newton felt nauseous and wanted to puke, and we all had the worst headaches of our entire lives.
 Every time we moved, we could feel our heads throbbing and pulsating with blood.
 We traveled at what we called, "my grandpa's walking speed".

 <img src="/whitney/snowfield.jpg" alt="Snowfield"
 title="From left to right: Nori, Doug, me, and Newton" class="center_norm_rounded"/>